 Singapore’s east coast is well known to be a haven for foodies, boasting famous supper places like Simpang Bedok and Lagoon Food center.
 But with major ongoing developments, the east of Singapore has transformed into a busy metropolis in Singapore, with greater accessibility and an increasing exclusivity, you are always bound to find new things to do!

-Not just that, east coast park is also opening up 2 new areas by 2019 which will take over the old compound of The Big Splash and Goldkist Resorts.
+Credits Not just that, East Coast Park is also opening up 2 new areas by 2019 which will take over the old compound of The Big Splash and Goldkist Resorts.
 These developments are slated to feature even more wine and dine options, as well as a new water play area.

 Terminal 3 Extension